cgoodnight68/DBP_Beta_TestTools/README.md

 The test will run and results will show up in http://ec2-54-201-168-175.us-west-2.compute.amazonaws.com/.
 Logs will also be dumped along with screen shots in the logs folder in this repository along with snapshots.

-The current set of scripts can be run in a batch using sh DBP_Smoke.rb.
+The current set of scripts can be run in a batch using sh DBP_Smoke.rb (runs the full link check) or DBP_Smoke_daily.rb .
 Before running a file named environment_variables.txt needs to be created with the environment, the database, and the browser each on a separate line.
 The environment_variables2.txt file is a sample.
 If this file exists, the scripts will run unprompted using the values in this file.